Skip to main content

 note

-Terminated notebook clusters can be cloned to create new notebook clusters.
+Terminated notebook clusters can be cloned and re-configured to create new notebook clusters.
 Cloning a previous notebook cluster is often the easiest way to recreate a cluster.
-Otherwise, follow the instructions below to create a notebook cluster from scratch.

 Tecton creates an EMR cluster that can be used for usage with notebooks.
-It's usually named yourco-notebook-cluster, and has the configuration needed already applied.
-It can be cloned as needed for notebook users.
+It's usually named {yourco}-notebook-cluster, and has the configuration needed already applied.
+It can be cloned and re-configured as needed for notebook users.

-To set up a new interactive EMR cluster from scratch, follow the instructions below.
+To set up a new interactive EMR cluster from scratch, follow the instructions in this doc.

 Prerequisites